nearby-aliens/nearby-aliens/README.md

 pair star system.
 It also includes the displaying the players ship, an ASCII symbol, and the ability to move in the four direction in the displayed space of the star system.

-The "minimum viable product" (MVP) version of the project has 4 star systems to travel to.
+The "minimum viable product" (MVP) version of the project has a fully implemented star systems to travel to.
 Each system supports getting in orbit of a planet (an adjacent tile).
 This activates a sub menu to choose between a) send a probe to the surface b) listen for messages c) send messages d) decode messages
 e) land on planet f) mine/collect material needed to fuel the hyperdrive.